nickpisacane/pipeline/README.md

 # pipeline

 Provides Unix style piping for the Go's exec Commands.
-The Pipeline type attempts to stay similar to the os/exec Cmd type.
+The Pipeline api attempts to stay close to the os/exec api.

 ## Getting Started
 ```go